vds/GoIntermediateTraining01/Exercise4/README.md

 # Download concurrently
-We'll learn how to use go powerful concurrency
+We'll learn how to use go powerful concurrency.

 ### Download concurrently
-Download 3 videos at the same time
+Download all videos at the same time.

 Hint: **go statment**, **sync.WaitGroup**